IBM/clai/clai/server/plugins/zmsgcode/README.md

 ![zmsgcode](zmsgcode.gif?raw=1)

-The skill will respond on `stderr` if it finds a reasonable solution.
+The skill will respond to `stderr` if it finds a reasonable solution.